 Choose A Homestay

 The very idea of running a homestay is building a trust between the host and the party.
 Unlike guest houses, a homestay is very less likely to take advantage of high tourists seasons.
 So look for a homestay around you and rest assured, you won’t get ripped off.
 Though homestays ideally charge a little extra than a Guest House, they cover most of your meals.
-They are also a great way to meet local people and gain an insight onto their lives.
+They are also a great way to meet local people and gain an insight into their lives.

 [Further Reading: Dealing With The Dilemma of Money And Travel]